The Thirty-Year Problem

 The why is where the value lives.

-Traditional knowledge management tried to solve this with wikis and internal databases.
+Traditional knowledge management tried to address this with wikis and internal databases.
 Firms asked partners to document their expertise.
 You can guess how well that worked.
 Partners didn't become partners by writing internal memos for free.

 What's Actually Possible Now